 In recent years Elderberry has become one of the most popular herbal products around.

-And for good reason, it has many benefits for your body.
+It has many benefits for your body!

 We’ll go over the benefits below, but first, let’s look at a brief history of the plant…